torvalds/linux/Documentation/scheduler/sched-energy.rst

 of the little CPUs can be less energy-efficient than the lowest OPPs of the bigs, for example.
-So, if the little CPUs happen to have enough utilization at a specific point in time, a small task waking up at that moment could be better of executing on the big side in order to save energy, even though it would fit on the little side.
+So, if the little CPUs happen to have enough utilization at a specific point in time, a small task waking up at that moment could be better off executing on the big side in order to save energy, even though it would fit on the little side.

 And even in the case where all OPPs of the big CPUs are less energy-efficient